smashing-team/smashing.tools/README.md

 Smashing.Tools is an open-source platform designed for individuals to share their developed products and UI libraries.
 The project allows contributors to open pull requests by adding new markdown files while sharing their creations.

+## **Technologies**

+- **Astro:** A tool used for building modern web applications through static site generation.
+- **Tailwind CSS:** A utility-first CSS framework used to create customizable UI components quickly.
+- **React:** A popular JavaScript library for building user interfaces.
+- **Pagefind:** A simple and fast search engine for static websites.
+- **KeyStatic:** A simple static site generator ideal for lightweight and fast-loading web pages.
+- **Netlify:**: A cloud hosting service that automates deployment for web projects.

 ## **Folder Structure**

 ```